Skiing and snowboarding in Japan for first timers

 This will be dependent on how long you have for your holiday and what other sites you want to see while in Japan.
 At the very least we’d recommend spending some time in Tokyo as well as Osaka/Kyoto.

-Is your focus is skiing/snowboarding which just happens to be in Japan? or is this a family holiday in Japan with a chance to see some snow?
+Is your focus is skiing/snowboarding which just happens to be in Japan?
+Or is this a family holiday in Japan with a chance to see some snow?
 If you have younger kids or have not skied before you may want less days on the slopes, three or four days may be more than enough.
 There are many family adventures in the snow areas, including exploring Onsens and visiting snow monkeys, see this blog for ideas.
 Whatever you decide, we’d recommend putting the snow part of the holiday last, just in case of accidents (speaking from experience!).

-Top tip – get travel insurance (personal experience speaking)!
+Note: Make sure you get travel insurance (personal experience speaking)!

 Find accommodation